Reference Attributes

 <div &dom={div}></div>

-onAfterMount is qingkuai's callback method after component mounting and rendering completes, part of the component lifecycle.
+onAfterMount is Qingkuai's callback method that runs after a component has finished mounting and rendering.
+It is part of the component lifecycle.

 Like dynamic attributes, when reference attribute names match variable names, the interpolation block can be omitted, making these two syntaxes equivalent: